davekinkead/thesis/paper.coffee.md

 <div id="character-by-cluster" class="graph"></div>
 <figcaption>Character improvement by clustering</figcaption></figure>

-When viewed from the perspective of clustering, a small effect on moral character is noticable.
-With little agent clustering across the space, the improvement in an agent's moral character is strong (at a base rate of 0.6, average improvment is approximately 0.8).
+When viewed from the perspective of clustering, a small effect on moral character is noticeable.
+With little agent clustering across the space, the improvement in an agent's moral character is strong (at a base rate of 0.6, average improvement is approximately 0.8).
 As clustering increases, character improvement is less strong (0.75 for the same parameters).
-Unlike content-independent and content-relative justifications in which changes in clustering can completely undermine the relevant instrumental effect, the effect of content-indifferent accounts is still present across all custering levels.
+Unlike content-independent and content-relative justifications in which changes in clustering can completely undermine the relevant instrumental effect, the effect of content-indifferent accounts is still present across all clustering levels.

 <figure>
 <div id="character-by-partition" class="graph"></div>
 <figcaption>Character improvement by partition number</figcaption></figure>

-Viewed from the perspective of partition numbers, no change in moral character is observerable.
+Viewed from the perspective of partition numbers, no change in moral character is observer able.
 Differences in the transformative impact of democracy on an agent's moral character appear to be fully dependent on the degree of clustering across the space.

-While less clustering is optimal for content-indifferent acconts of democracy, any partition of a space will result in a postitive transformative effect as modelled here.
+While less clustering is optimal for content-indifferent accounts of democracy, any partition of a space will result in a positive transformative effect as modelled here.
 Any account of inclusion will do.
 Content-indifferent justifications of democracy are compatible with both content-independent and content-relative accounts.

 ## Conclusion